subrtadel/DIA/README.md

 </div>

 ![DIA_Teaser](https://github.com/subrtadel/DIA/assets/129282989/5f11b34d-9f49-47a2-b90d-60ee36ebc3bc)
-This is the official repository for the Diffusion Image Analogies paper published at SIGGRAPH 2023 Conference Proceedings.
+This is the official repository for the Diffusion Image Analogies paper published at the SIGGRAPH 2023 Conference Proceedings.

 ***